Rental Housing Standards

 If you feel that something in your property is unsafe or a health hazard, please inform your landlord in writing and allow them enough time to make repairs.
 Your landlord should tell you when you can expect the repairs to be done.
 For further information please see Gov.uk.

 If you do not hear from your landlord after 14 days, or if the works are not going to be done, please contact us using the Housing Disrepair Form.

 Your landlord has certain mandatory safety obligations especially regarding gas, electrical and fire safety.
 For further information, please see Landlord's Safety Responsibilities.

 Smoke and Carbon Monoxide

 Regulations came into force in 2015 that require landlords to install at least one smoke alarm on every storey of their properties and a carbon monoxide alarm in any room containing a solid fuel burning appliance (e.g. a coal fire, wood burning stove).
 The landlord must make sure the alarms are in working order at the start of each new tenancy.

 Damp and Mould problems are very common and in most cases it is caused by condensation.
 You can get further advice at Citizen's Advice website.
 If you still have a problem after following the advice please get in contact with us.

 Minimum Energy Standards

-Rented accommodation must have an Energy Performance Certificate (EPC), the national minimum rating will be E.
+Rented accommodation must have an Energy Performance Certificate (EPC).
+The national minimum rating is E.

 The property must have a valid EPC and provide a copy to tenants whenever they rent their properties out.
 It is the landlord's responsibility to ensure they meet these requirements.
 They must have an EPC rated E or above as evidence that their property is legal to rent out, unless the property is exempt.